Urinary Incontinence in Women

 Types of Urinary Incontinence

-Functional: Untimely urination because of physical disability, external obstacles or problems in thinking or communicating that prevent you from reaching a toilet.
+• Functional: Untimely urination because of physical disability, external obstacles or problems in thinking or communicating that prevents you from reaching a toilet.

 How Is Incontinence Detected and Evaluated?

 The first step toward relief is to see a doctor.
-Your family physician or your gynecologist can initiate an evaluation, or you may choose to visit a urologist, a specialist in the urinary tract, to learn more about your symptoms and how they can be treated.
+Your family physician or your gynecologist may initiate an evaluation or recommend that you visit a urologist, a specialist in the urinary tract, to learn more about your symptoms and how they can be treated.
 Tools for diagnosing your problem may include:

 • Explaining your symptoms and medical history